We are facing a Protein Deficit.

 Compared to most human sources of animal based protein, fish have a very low Feed Conversion Ratio - this makes them an efficient source of protein for humans to consume.
 Feed Conversion Ratio is the amount of food an animal needs to eat in order to convert food into body weight.

 We believe Land-Based Containment Aquaculture is a promising new approach because it allows the separation of farmed and wild fish, creating a controllable environment.
 Having a controlled environment is critical to keep the fish healthy and prevent the spread of disease.

 Q. What is aquaculture?

-Aquaculture is the breeding, rearing, and harvesting of plants and animals in all types of water environments including ponds, rivers, lakes, and the ocean.
+Aquaculture is the breeding, rearing, and harvesting of fish in all types of water environments including indoors, ponds, rivers, lakes, and the ocean.
 Aquaculture can be in fresh or marine water.
 There are different types of aquaculture - net pen, land-based, closed-containment, flow through and recirculating.
 Bell Farms uses a land-based, closed-containment RAS (Recirculating Aquaculture System).

 Q. Is aquaculture good for the environment?

 Aquaculture, like all things has benefits and drawbacks.
 We believe that aquaculture is critical to our survival as a species and to the health of our planet.
 We have a food crisis coming and fish is a very good solution to the problem.
 We also believe that land-based aquaculture is beneficial as it gives our oceans and rivers a chance to recuperate from over fishing and destructive impacts we have had on the water.

 Q. Doesn't it take fish to raise fish?

 Yes, in the wild it does take fish to grow fish.
 Fish consume other fish as part of nature's intended diet.
 However, extensive research has led us to discover that fish can thrive on alternative protein sources such as soy and nuts.